Alvis TA 21

-The Alvis Three Litre TA 21, is an automobile which was produced by Alvis Cars between 1950 and 1953.
-It was announced to the British public the day it went on display at the opening of the Geneva Motor Show 16 March 1950.
+The Alvis Three Litre TA 21, is an luxury car which was produced by Alvis Cars between 1950 and 1953.
+It was announced at the opening of the Geneva Motor Show 16 March 1950.

-Reports noted that the larger new three-litre engine was "square" to provide flexibility in top gear and though the front suspension was once again independent it now used coil springs in place of Alvis's previous transverse leaf system.
-In external appearance the headlamps were now semi-recessed and there were aprons over the rear wheels.
+Reports noted that the larger new three-litre engine had an equal bore and stroke, to provide flexibility in top gear, and the independent front suspension replaced transverse leaf springs with coil springs.
+Free-standing headlamps became semi-recessed, and rear wheels gained aprons.